Latent Representation and Simulation of Markov Processes via Time-Lagged Information Bottleneck: Experimental Results

-While previous work demonstrated that a linear operator can theoretically approximate expected system dynamics on large latent spaces \citep{Koopman31, Mezic05}, models trained to maximize linear correlation (TICA, VAMPNet) face difficulties in extracting dynamic information in low dimensions even with non-linear encoders.
+In Figure~\ref{fig:representations_autoinfo}, we show 2D representations obtained by training the encoders on the molecular trajectories (Figure~\ref{fig:representations}), and the corresponding measure of autoinformation (Figure~\ref{fig:autoinfo}) at several time scales (x-axis), while Figure~\ref{fig:transition_results} reports transition and marginal $JS$ for trajectories unfolded on larger latent spaces (16D for Alanine simulations and 32D for Chignolin and Villin).
+While previous work demonstrated that a linear operator can theoretically approximate expected system dynamics on large latent spaces \citep{Koopman31, Mezic05}, we note that models trained to maximize linear correlation (TICA, VAMPNet) face difficulties in extracting dynamic information in low dimensions even with non-linear encoders.
 Moreover, our empirical observations indicate that higher-dimensional representations obtained with VAMPNet yield transition and prediction distributions that are more difficult to fit (see Table~\ref{fig:transition_results} and Appendix~\ref{app:additional_results}) resulting in less accurate unfolded target trajectories.
 Methods based on non-linear contrastive T-InfoMax produce more expressive representations in low dimensions.
-The addition of a bottleneck term aids in regulating autoinformation at smaller timescales (Figure~\ref{fig:autoinfo}).
-As shown in Figure~\ref{fig:villin_trans} and Table~\ref{tab:molecule_trans}, T-IB consistently increases the transition and marginal statistical accuracy when compared to the unregularized T-InfoMax counterpart.
-Results for additional targets, train lag times, and regularization strength are reported in Appendix~\ref{app:additional_results}.
+The addition of a bottleneck term aids in regulating the amount of information on faster processes (Figure~\ref{fig:autoinfo}, left of the dashed line).
+As shown in Figure~\ref{fig:villin_trans} and Table~\ref{tab:molecule_trans}, T-IB consistently improves the transition and marginal statistical accuracy when compared to the unregularized T-InfoMax counterpart.
+Results for additional targets and train lag times are reported in Appendix~\ref{app:additional_results}.
+We estimated that training and unfolding Villin latent simulations of the same length of the training trajectory with T-IB take approximately 6 hours on a single GPU.
+In contrast, running molecular dynamics on the same hardware takes about 2-3 months.
+Further details on the run times can be found in Appendix~\ref{app:compute}.